Monday - Friday

 He then created a group, The Southern Knights which served for almost 10

-years as backup
+years as featured and backup

 vocalists to country & rockabilly star, Billy "Crash" Craddock.